webix-hub/gitbook-webix-jet/details/views.md

 ### this.ui

 **this.ui** call is equivalent to **webix.ui**.
-It creats a new instance of the view passed to it as a parameter.
+It creates a new instance of the view passed to it as a parameter.
 For example, you want to create a view with a list of orders and a form for editing records in the list.
 Here's the view with a form:

 ```js
 const ui = {